nuagenetworks/nuage-ospdirector/Documentation/6.0_HWVTEP/README.rst

 Phase 2: Download Nuage Source Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this phase, get the Nuage Tripleo Heat Templates, image patching files, and the other scripts by using the following commands on the Undercloud:
+In this phase, get the Generate CMS ID and Image Pull scripts by using the following commands on the Undercloud:

 ::